Skip to footer content

 Understanding how to use this method effectively can simplify your code and make it more resilient to negative input values.
 Want to practice using IronPDF?
 You can start with our 30-day free trial of IronPDF.
 It’s also completely free to use for development purposes, so you can really get to see what it’s made of.
 And if you like what you see, IronPDF starts as low as $749 for a single license.
 For even bigger savings, check out the Iron Suite bundle pricing where you can get all nine Iron Software tools for the price of two.
 Happy coding!

-Best practices include error checking for int.MinValue, considering performance considerations, understanding data types, and maintaining code readability.
-IronPDF can help document these practices.
+Ensuring robust code involves incorporating error checks, particularly for int.MinValue, understanding the data types being used, and maintaining code readability.
+IronPDF can be used to document these best practices.